-The following document provides the Mainfreight Group of companies' full global greenhouse gas (GHG) emissions inventory for the 2022 calendar year.
+The following document provides the Mainfreight Group of companies' full greenhouse gas (GHG) emissions inventory for the 2024 Financial Year - April 2023 to March 2024.

 Mainfreight's reporting processes and emissions classifications are consistent with international protocols and standards.
 This report has been prepared in accordance with the International Standards Organisation standard ISO 14064-1:2018.
 The information provided follows the requirements outlined in Part 9.3.1 and (where applicable) 9.3.2 of the standard.